New Richmond:

 He loved attending coffee at the Shammy & the Legion where he could connect with his friends to talk about life, solve all the world’s problems and speak of his disdain of how the City Beautiful was conducting its business.
 Paul made friends wherever he went and could talk with anyone.
 He loved to tell stories to all who would listen.

-Paul was proceeded in death by his parents, his brothers John (Jack), Duane (Dude), Herbert (Tubby) and their wives and his nephew Ross.
-He is survived by his wife Julianne, his 5 children & their partners, 11 grandchildren, 8 great-grandchildren, his brother Gary who was his partner in crime, breakfast companion, and someone he loved helping, 13 nieces & nephews, his cousins, and many friends.
+Paul was proceeded in death by his parents, his brothers John (Jack), Duane (Dude), Herbert (Tubby) and their wives, Jeanne, Tooter, and Carol, his nephew Ross, brothers-in-law Bill Diem and Bill Nowak, and sister-in-law Sylvia Diem.
+He is survived by his wife Julianne, his 5 children & their partners, 11 grandchildren, 8 great-grandchildren, his brother Gary who was his partner in crime, breakfast companion, and someone he loved helping, his brother-in-law Darryl (Mara May) Topel, sister-in-law Audrey Nowak, 20 nieces & nephews, his cousins, and many friends.

 Paul’s family would like to extend its sincere appreciation to all the Doctors, Nurses and Staff at the Cancer Center of Western Wisconsin, and Westfields Hospital & Clinic.
 They helped to ensure that a not so fun journey left Paul and his family feeling deeply loved and cared for from start to finish.